 Managers can easily send out automated phone calls through Pilera.
 Since Pilera is a web-based application, there’s no hardware or software to install.
-Simply type in your content and Pilera will automatically translate it into a phone call in English or Spanish for your residents.
-Real-time analytics in the app shows if the call was picked up by a person or a voicemail was left so you know the phone call was made.
+Simply type in your content, and Pilera will automatically translate it into a phone call in English or Spanish for your residents.
+Real-time analytics in the app shows if a person picked up a call or a voicemail was left, so you know the phone call was made.

 3) Text Message/SMS

 Text messages have one of the highest open rates of all communication tools.
 According to studies, 99% of all text messages are read within just 3 minutes of receiving them.
-Text message is becoming a preferred way to communicate because it’s fast, convenient, and cost-effective.
+Text messaging is becoming a preferred communication method because it’s fast, convenient, and cost-effective.

 Use cases for HOA text messaging: